gingerchew/eleventy-plugin-target-safe/README.md

 # Keep your outbound links safe

+> [!NOTE]
->[notice] Good news!
+> Good news!
 You probably don't need this any more.
 Most browsers do this automatically now.

 Link tags (`<a>`) with the `target` attribute may sometimes need a little extra care.
 This plugin is meant to do that for you automatically.